 Go on a shopping spree in Paris!
 Visit the world class beaches in Nice!
 Drink award-winning red wine in Burgundy!
 Get creative in the alternative artist quarters of Marseille!
 One thing is for sure, if you visit France, there’s no limit to the amount delicious delicacies to eat or superior wine to sip.
 Bask in the sun at the many beaches dotting the Mediterranean coast or test your slalom skills on the slopes of the French Alps—the possibilities are endless.
 Book your flight today and experience everything France has to offer.

-With SAS you can fly to France via Oslo, Copenhagen or Stockholm from New York City.
+With SAS you can fly to France via Oslo, Copenhagen or Stockholm from Boston, Chicago, Los Angeles, Miami, New York, San Francisco or Washington D.C.
 Just think of it as falling asleep in one of the most exciting cities in the world and waking up in another!
 There are a few daily departure choices to choose from, whether your destination is chic Paris, picturesque Montpellier, the coastal city of Nice or the elegant beachside Basque city of Biarritz.

 In France, the emphasis is placed on small pleasures.
 Fresh baked bread, savory meats and sausages and mouthwatering cheeses are the back bone of French home cooking—especially paired with a light and fruity glass of Rosé.
 The country’s capital of Paris is a top culinary destination worldwide, and is sure not to disappoint.
 Just imagine yourself sitting at a little sidewalk eatery, snacking on a buttery croissant or a more traditional dish, steak tartare, watching the world go by.